ucl-bug/jaxdf/README.md

 ## Citation

 This package will be presented at the [Differentiable Programming workshop](https://diffprogramming.mit.edu/) at NeurIPS 2021.

+A preprint will be uploaded to Arxiv soon.

 ```bibtex
 @article{stanziola2021jaxdf,